aoberoi/dotfiles-linux/README.md

 ## Operating

-### Manual sync

-When data or config doesn't live in a format that is designed to be portable (e.g. mixed with caches and generated data), we might have some manual steps to keep things in sync.

-* gpg
-    * private key
-      - The update procedure is described in `.chezmoiscripts/run_once_import-gpg-private-key.sh.tmpl`.
-      - List current keys: `gpg --list-secret-keys --keyid-format long`
-      - Export the current private key into a file: `gpg --export-secret-keys --armor {FINGERPRINT} > privatekey.asc` ⚠ **Delete this file when you're done with it**.
+### GPG Keys and Secrets

+The primary key is in encrypted storage and never needs to "come online".
+Therefore the primary key is not directly handled in the scripts in this repo.
+However, the primary key will need to be used to generate new subkeys as older subkeys expire.
+Similarly, the revocation certificate for the primary key is also stored in encrypted storage and never needs to "come online".
+The revocation cert does not need to be used at all, unless the primary key is compromised.

+Subkeys are used for actual day-to-day operations such as signing and encrypting.
+The script `.chezmoiscripts/run_once_import-gpg-subkeys.sh.tmpl` is used to load the subkeys from an export that is stored in 1Password into the local machine's gpg client.
+However subkeys will eventually expire and will need to be replaced by new subkeys.
+There's [a runbook](runbooks/gpg_subkey_rotation_runbook.md) for this procedure.

+Helpful tips:
-      - Update the 1Password item with the new private key export: `op document edit gpg-privatekey-primary privatekey.asc`.
+- Update the 1Password item with the new file (like a key export) `op document edit <item_name> <filename>`.
-      - Add a 1Password item for the revocation cert: `op document create ~/.gnupg/openpgp-revocs.d/{NEW_FINGERPRINT}.rev --title "gpg-revocation-{FIRST_EIGHT_FINGERPRINT}"`
-      - The corresponding public key can be exported after the private key is restored: `gpg --export --armor {FINGERPRINT} > publickey.asc`
+- Export a public key: `gpg --export --armor {FINGERPRINT} > publickey.asc`
-    * web of trust
-      - The web of trust is bound to grow and change as it gets used.
-It's not critical on its own, but its good to backup preiodically.
+- The web of trust is bound to grow and change as it getrs used.
+It's not critical on its own, but its good to back up periodically.
+The `.chezmoiscripts/run_once_import-gpg-ownertrust.sh.tmpl` script imports the backup from 1Password into the local machine.
+Read that script to understand how the web of trust should be backed up and updated.
-      - The update procedure is described in `.chezmoiscripts/run_once_import-gpg-ownertrust.sh.tmpl`.
-      - Export the current web of trust into a file: `gpg --export-ownertrust > ownertrust.txt` **Delete this file when you're done with it**.
-      - Update the 1Password item with the new private key export: `op document edit gpg-ownertrust ownertrust.txt`.

 ## Helpful commands